 This business model means the following:

-- The Lenders (often retail investors) can be looked like investors into this Investment Fund
+- The Lenders (often retail investors) are investors in this Investment Fund.

 Nexo review – Risk analysis

 We did a general risk analysis of crypto lending platforms in our blog article Risk Analysis of Crypto Lending Platforms.
-Following risks should be mentioned by Nexo:
+Nexo should mention the following risks: